|

 _________________________________________________________

-Ben Schafer is the CEO and Co-Founder of Rarefied Technologies and an Associate Researcher at the Harvard University John A. Paulson School of Engineering and Applied Sciences.
-Rarefied Technologies is a startup based in Albuquerque, New Mexico, USA, dedicated to developing photophoretic levitation for near-space flight.
+Ben Schafer is the CEO and Co-Founder of Rarefied Technologies and an Associate Researcher at the John A. Paulson School of Engineering and Applied Sciences at Harvard University.
+Rarefied Technologies is a startup based in Albuquerque, New Mexico, USA, dedicated to developing photophoretic levitation technologies for near-space flight.

-Ben's research focuses on innovative designs for photophoretically flying structures, the experimental fabrication and testing of flying devices, and the application of this technology to address challenges in climate science, atmospheric sensing, and telecommunications.
+His research focuses on innovative designs for photophoretically flying structures, the fabrication and experimental testing of flying devices, and the application of this technology to challenges in climate science, atmospheric sensing, and telecommunications.
 He is a Breakthrough Energy Fellow and was recognized in Forbes 30 Under 30 as a leader in climate-focused technology.
-He received his Ph.D. in Applied Physics from Harvard University in 2024.
+He received his PhD in Applied Physics from Harvard University in 2024.

 Title of the Plenary Lecture: Photophoretic levitation: from aerosols to aircraft